peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

     public class ContentDisposition extends Object

-Specifies how a message body should be displayed or handled by a mail user agent.
+<p>Specifies how a message body should be displayed or handled by a mail
+ user agent.
 This type is immutable; its contents can't be changed after it's created.
-To create a changeable disposition object, use the DispositionBuilder class. <p><b>About the "filename" parameter</b>
- </p> <p>The "filename" parameter of a content disposition suggests a
- name to use when saving data to a file.
-For the "filename" parameter, the GetParameter method and Parameters property (
- <code>getParameters</code>) method in Java) do not adapt that parameter's
- value using the ContentDisposition.MakeFilename method.
+To create a changeable disposition object, use the DispositionBuilder class.</p> <p><b>About the "filename" parameter</b> </p> <p>The "filename" parameter of a content disposition suggests a name to use when saving data to a file.
+For the "filename" parameter, the GetParameter method and Parameters property (<code>getParameters</code>) method in Java) do not adapt that parameter's value using the ContentDisposition.MakeFilename method.
  Thus, for example, the "filename" parameter, if any, returned by this method could have an arbitrary length, be encoded using RFC 2047 encoded words (which some email and HTTP implementations still like to write out in headers, even though that RFC says encoded words "MUST NOT appear within a 'quoted-string'"; see ContentDisposition.MakeFilename), or not be usable as is as a file name. </p> <p><b>Example:</b> An example of RFC 2047 encoded words
  is: </p> <p><b>=?UTF-8?Q?test?=</b> </p> <p>Content-Disposition